AI prompts

 ### Configuration and commands

-The installer will generate a Tailwind input file in `app/assets/stylesheets/application.tailwind.css`.
-This is where you import the plugins you want to use, and where you can setup your custom `@apply` rules.
+The `tailwindcss:install` task will generate a Tailwind input file in `app/assets/tailwind/application.css`.
+This is where you import the plugins you want to use and where you can setup your custom `@apply` rules.

 #### Output file: `app/assets/builds/tailwind.css`

 When you run `rails tailwindcss:build`, the input file will be used to generate the output in `app/assets/builds/tailwind.css`.
-That's the output CSS that you'll include in your app (the installer automatically configures this, alongside the Inter font as well).
+That's the output CSS that you'll include in your app.

 #### Commands